seanwhite674/FinalYearProject/README.md

 ### 4. Uncertainty Quantification
 - Used **MCMC** to build a posterior distribution over kernel hyperparameters.
 - The below Graph shows the uncertainty associated with each hyper-parameter.
 A single tall peak indicates less uncertainty.
 A wider peak or two peaks indicates much more uncertainty around the optimal hyperparameters.

+#### Explaining the below Graph:
+- The MCMC results showed clear differences across the model parameters. ℓ₅ had a sharply peaked posterior, indicating it was well constrained, while ℓ₆ was also small, showing it captured much of the local variation in the spin-related dimensions.
+Parameters like σ²_f₂, ℓ₁, and ℓ₅ were tightly constrained with narrow peaks, meaning their values were stable and confident.
+In contrast, σ²_f₁ and ℓ₈ showed broad or bimodal posteriors, suggesting uncertainty about how strongly the smooth RBF kernel should dominate over the locally varying Matern kernel when fitting regions of different noise levels.

 <img width="1431" height="713" alt="image" src="https://github.com/user-attachments/assets/431d3830-4cd0-48fc-a7f6-1b5eea9e459d" />